Extensions

 -

-the add-on is unsigned and you did not explicitly allow that
+the add-on is unsigned and you have not enabled the Allow Unsigned Extensions setting

 Use a Custom Extension Collection